-Summer Break: field visit phase (almost 8 days; 7 -15 or 14 - 22 Sep.) with lectures by researchers and practitioners, interviews with related stakeholders, interviews and/or questionnaire surveys in local communities, and group presentations, and;
+It's up to the Covid-19 pandemic condition, but in Summer Break, it has a field visit phase (almost 9 or 10 days from between 29 Aug. and 18 Sep.2021.) with lectures by researchers and practitioners, interviews with related stakeholders, interviews and/or questionnaire surveys in local communities, and group presentations, and;